Chestnut Hill Avenue station: History

 On May 14, 2008, an outbound train derailed at Chestnut Hill Avenue.
 It struck a nearby utility pole, which brought down the overhead wires, causing the light rail vehicle to catch fire.
 No injuries were reported, but the vehicle suffered significant damage.

 Track work in 2018–19, which included replacement of platform edges at several stops, triggered requirements for accessibility modifications at those stops.
 Design for Chestnut Hill Avenue and four other B Branch stops was 30% complete by December 2022.
 A design shown in March 2024 called for Chestnut Hill Avenue station and South Street station to be consolidated, with a single station located between Chestnut Hill Driveway and Chestnut Hill Avenue.
 In May 2024, the Federal Transit Administration awarded the MBTA $67 million to construct accessible platforms at 14 B and C branch stops including the combined Chestnut Hill Avenue/South Street station.

 Additional stops were added to the B branch project in 2024.
-As of May 2025, the MBTA expects to issue the $74 million design-build contract in late 2025, with construction lasting from spring 2026 to mid-2027.
+As of July 2026, the MBTA expects to issue the $73 million design-build contract in August 2026, with construction lasting from mid-2027 to late 2028.